thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 image, which will be available to you in your Google Compute Engine project for Boot disk options under Custom Images.

 Ask your ThoughtSpot liaison for access to this image.
-We will need the Google account/email ID of the individual who will be signed into your organization's GCP console.
-We will share ThoughtSpot's GCP project (ThoughtSpot ENG) with them so they can use the contained boot disk image for creating ThoughtSpot VMs.
+We will need the Google account/email ID of the individual who will be logged into your organization's GCP console.
+We will share ThoughtSpot's GCP project with them so they can use the contained boot disk image for creating ThoughtSpot VMs.

 ### Overview